aimms/function-reference/elementary-computational-operations/financial-functions/securities/securitydiscountedyield.rst

 ------------

-    The function :aimms:func:`SecurityDiscountedYield` returns the annual rate the security's value increases as a percentage of the price.
+    The function :aimms:func:`SecurityDiscountedYield` returns the annual rate the security's value increases as a fraction of the price.

 .. note::